rhempel/growrepo/README.md

 ```

 Note the ` * ` at the beginning of each line - in particular the space in
-front of the asterix!
+front of the asterisk!

 By convention, the `standard` package list is all the files required to
-pull together a minimal working installation - and for `ev3dev` that's the
+pull together a working installation - and for `ev3dev` that's the
 `packages` list.
 Where do we get this list of packages?
 For `ev3dev` it's from
 the [`packages` folder in `ev3dev-jessie` in the `brickstrap` package][brickstrap-ev3dev-jessie].